modabas/ModEndpoints/README.md

 2. **HandleAsync**: Contains the logic to handle incoming requests.
 Called after the request is validated (if applicable).

 > **Note**: Dependencies resolved from constructor are not available during configuration.
-To access a service from dependency injection in the configuration phase, use the `ServiceProvider` property of the configuration context parameter provided to the `Configure` method.
+To access a service from dependency injection in the configuration phase, use the `ConfigurationServices` property of the configuration context parameter provided to the `Configure` method.

 > **Note**: `ServiceEndpoint` provides a default implementation for the `Configure` method, and only requires `HandleAsync` method implementation.